Best Desserts to Bring for Potluck in Singapore: Crowd-Pleasers That Travel Well

 The best potluck desserts are ones that travel well, do not need to be served immediately, and appeal to a wide range of tastes.
 Sweet potato balls in green bean soup, kueh lapis, ondeh ondeh, and cheng tng are all excellent choices.
 They can be prepared ahead, transported easily, and served at room temperature or reheated quickly.

 Yes, sweet potato balls are an excellent potluck dessert.
 They can be transported in an insulated container with the green bean soup and reheated on-site.
 They are a crowd-pleaser because of their chewy QQ texture and the comforting sweetness of the soup.
-You can order them from Ah Ma Kitchen at ahmakitchen.com for delivery across Singapore.
+You can order them from Ah Ma QQ Bowl at ahmaqqbowl.com for delivery across Singapore.

 Many traditional Singapore desserts work well when prepared in advance.
 Kueh lapis, pandan chiffon cake, and ondeh ondeh can be made a day ahead.
 Frozen desserts like sweet potato balls can be ordered online and simply reheated before serving.
 Cheng tng and green bean soup can be cooked the day before and kept chilled until needed.